 - Easy to make!
 Cookie bars are great because you just press all the dough into the pan, and bake it.
 No loading up multiple cookie sheets.

-It’s simple to keep this smores cookie recipe gluten free as needed – just be sure to use certified gluten-free rolled oats and 1:1 gluten free baking flour (the one with xanthan gum).
+It’s simple to keep this smores cookie recipe gluten free as needed – just be sure to use certified gluten-free rolled oats, 1:1 gluten free baking flour (the one with xanthan gum) and gluten-free graham crackers.
 You’ll also need baking soda, salt and ground cinnamon.

 This recipe is also dairy-free, because we’re using coconut oil and cashew butter in place of conventional butter.
 Then you’ll also need maple syrup, optional brown sugar (for a sweeter cookie), eggs and vanilla extract.